splicer3/grafana-gt7/README.md

 5. Wait for the script to finish.
 The zip file containing the required files will be generated in the project's root.
 6. Unzip the file in any directory on your target machine.
 7. Run `docker compose up -d`, or `docker compose up -d --build` if you made any changes to the code.
-8. Connect to `localhost:3000` and enjoy Grafana with GT7 telemetry data!
-Just go in the GT7 folder in Dashboards to find the default dashboard.
+8. Connect to `localhost:3000`, and log `username: admin` and `password: admin` as always with Grafana.
+9. Go to data source options, find Gran Turismo 7 Telemetry and change the Playstation IP field to your own Playstation's IP
+10. Go to dashboards and either build one from scratch or use the default provisioned one.

 ## Credits
 **Alexander Zobnin** for creating the [original simracing telemetry plugin for Grafana](https://github.com/splicer3/grafana-gt7).

 **Nenkai** for his work on GT7 telemetry raw data and decoding.

 **Matthias Küch** for his work on the [GT7 Python telemetry software](https://github.com/snipem/gt7dashboard), which I largely used to understand how to decrypt the incoming GT7 packets.